Baptism: History

-The practice of baptism emerged from Jewish ritualistic practices during the Second Temple Period from which figures such as John the Baptist emerged.
+The practice of baptism emerged from Jewish ritualistic practices during the Second Temple Period, when figures such as John the Baptist emerged.
+At that time, Jewish ritual immersion was rooted in the purification practices prescribed in the Hebrew Bible, such as those described in Leviticus 15.
+This immersion (tevilah) was practiced in a ritual bath known as a mikveh or in natural bodies of water, including rivers.
 For example, various texts in the Dead Sea Scrolls (DSS) corpus at Qumran describe ritual practices involving washing, bathing, sprinkling, and immersing.
-One example of such a text is a DSS known as the Rule of the Community, which says "And by the compliance of his soul with all the laws of God his flesh is cleansed by being sprinkled with cleansing waters and being made holy with the waters of repentance."
+One example of such a text is a DSS known as the Community Rule, which says "And by the compliance of his soul with all the laws of God his flesh is cleansed by being sprinkled with cleansing waters and being made holy with the waters of repentance."

 The Mandaeans, who are followers of John the Baptist, practice frequent full immersion baptism (masbuta) as a ritual of purification.
 According to Mandaean sources, they left the Jordan Valley in the 1st century AD.

 John the Baptist, who is considered a forerunner to Christianity, used baptism as the central sacrament of his messianic movement.
 The apostle Paul distinguished between the baptism of John, ("baptism of repentance") and baptism in the name of Jesus, and it is questionable whether Christian baptism was in some way linked with that of John.
 However, according to Mark 1:8, John seems to connect his water baptism as a type of the true, ultimate baptism of Jesus, which is by the Spirit.
 Christians consider Jesus to have instituted the sacrament of baptism.